 Love and affection are useful for every dog.
 If you give your Alaskan Shepherd puppy love and affection, then the dog will love you back.
 Your Alaskan Shepherd will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 They are high energy dogs and play a lot; they need a proper and healthy diet to keep the pet fit.
 An Alaskan Shepherd needs about a cup of healthy meal per day that contains high-quality feed like meat, milk and dog food.

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, many healthy foods are available on the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young Alaskan shepherd dog is not a hearty eater as most breeds his size.
-He must often encourage with meat juices or bacon grease mix in the food to entice him to eat.
+He must often encourage meat juices or bacon grease mix in the food to entice him to eat.

 The following items should never be feed to Alaskan Shepherd